JCI and WPML

 The twig-function wp_get_page_properties gives us all info about a page.

-You can use the in the twig-content-template and the http-request (URL & header).
+You can use it in the twig-content-template and the HTTP-request (URL & header).

 {# get all page properties #} {% set pprop = wp_get_page_properties() %} {# in case wpml is active #} wpml: {{pprop.wpml.lang}}<br> {% if pprop.wpml.lang=="de" %} DE {% else %} EN {% endif %}